IV Sedation in Burke, VA

 Administering medication intravenously ensures you’ll feel the effects of the sedation quickly and to the proper degree.

-Dr. McMillan can adjust the levels of your medication so you feel completely unconscious and unaware of the sights and sounds around you.
+The anesthesiologists can adjust your medication levels, so you feel completely unconscious and unaware of the sights and sounds around you.

 Dr. McMillan and his staff are amazing.
 I have been going to this office for 10+ years now, and for 10+ years, I look forward to visiting the dentist.
 They will do whatever it takes to make sure you are comfortable and feel at ease while you are there.